San Pedro Valley - Geologic History

 Mural limestone.
 This limestone

-layer received its name from the large number of fist-sized fossil snails and
+large number of fist-sized fossil snails and

-clams exposed on cliff surfaces; the early inhabitants of Bisbee thought that
+clams exposed on cliff surfaces; the early inhabitants of

 these fossils were Indian carvings.
 As this last ocean slowly withdrew

-from the area, additional sands were deposited (Cintura
+area, additional sands were deposited (Cintura

 formation).